nabab/bbn/README.md

 The bbn framework works with a [router](https://github.com/nabab/bbn-router) and some configuration files.
 An [installer](https://www.youtube.com/watch?v=dQw4w9WgXcQ) will be released in 2022.

+There is still a huge amount of work on code review, translation and documentation ahead.

+Any help is welcome!

 ### Typical installation structure:

 - app-ui/